-SECURITIES AND EXCHANGE COMMISSION SEC FORM 17 - Q QUARTERLY REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SRC 17(2)(b)THEREUNDER
+SECURITIES AND EXCHANGE COMMISSION SEC FORM 17 - Q

+QUARTERLY REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SRC 17(2)(b)THEREUNDER

-1 For the quarterly period ended December 31, 2012 2 Commission identification number 1093 3.
+1. For the quarterly period ended September 30, 2013 2.
+Commission identification number 1093 3.
 BIR Tax identification No. 240-000-531-126 4.
 Exact name of registrant as specified in its charter CENTRO ESCOLAR UNIVERSITY 5.
-Province, country or other jurisdiction of incorporation or organization Manila, Philippines 6 Industry Classification Code (SEC Use only) 7 Address of registrant's principal office 9 Mendiola St. San Miguel, Manila 8 Registrant's telephone number, including area code: (02) 735-68-61 to 71 9.
-Former name, former address and forme if change since last report r fiscal year, N/A 1().
-Securities registered pursuant to Section 8 and 12 of the Code, or Sections 4 and 8 of the R Title of Each Class Number of shares of common stock outstanding and amount of debt outstanding 0 070 444 400
+Province, country or other jurisdiction of incorporation or organization Manila, Philippines 6.
+Industry Classification Code (SEC Use only) 7.
+Address of registrant's principal office 9 Mendiola St. San Miguel, Manila 8.
+Registrant's telephone number, including area code : (02) 735-68-61 to 71 9.
+Former name, former address and former fiscal year if change since last report ır, N/A 10.
+Securities registered pursuant to Section 8 and 12 c of the Code, or Sections 4 and 8 of the RSA of shares of common stock outstanding and amount of debt outstanding Common Shares 372,414,400 11.
+Are any or all of the securities listed on the Philippin e Stock Exchange?
+Yes [√] No [] 12.
+Indicate by check mark whether the registrant: (a) has filed all reports required to be filed by S thereunder or Sections 11 of the RSA Rule 11(of the Corporation Code of the Philippines, du for such shorter period the registrant was require a)-1 thereunder, and Sections 26 and 14° ring the preceding twelve (12) months (o Yes [√] No [] (b) has been subject to such filing requirements for the past 90 days.
+Yes [√] No []